install.sultix.ai — one-line installer / updater for the sultix

 # The controller's `sultix install` subcommand writes the

 # systemd unit + creates sultix-ctrl user + dirs.
-We just
+We pass the

 ok "systemd unit + service user ready"